cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/vms/Vm.rst

    Updates the processing of cloudlets running on this VM.

    :param currentTime: current simulation time
    :param mipsShare: list with MIPS share of each Pe available to the scheduler
    :return: the predicted completion time of the earliest finishing cloudlet (which is a relative delay from the current simulation time), or \ :java:ref:`Double.MAX_VALUE`\  if there is no next Cloudlet to execute

+updateProcessing
+^^^^^^^^^^^^^^^^

+.. java:method::  double updateProcessing(List<Double> mipsShare)
+   :outertype: Vm

+   Updates the processing of cloudlets running on this VM at the current simulation time.

+   :param mipsShare: list with MIPS share of each Pe available to the scheduler
+   :return: the predicted completion time of the earliest finishing cloudlet (which is a relative delay from the current simulation time), or \ :java:ref:`Double.MAX_VALUE`\  if there is no next Cloudlet to execute